 I ignored this innuendo and waited for Captain Nemo's explanation.

-In Juliet Marillier's Daughter Of The Forest, the villain has the heroine in his power and planning to burn her as a witch.
+- In Juliet Marillier's Daughter of the Forest, the villain has the heroine in his power and planning to burn her as a witch.
 He takes to visiting her in her cell to gloat.
 As he is convinced she really cannot talk, he lets slip some things he might otherwise not have divulged.
 Of course, when she does regain her voice, she tells his nephew (and his enemy) all about it.

-The Sphinx does this in the final book in Fablehaven, after having Seth in his clutches, he actually tells him that his victory is so assured, he'd like to have one honest conversation with one of his respected nemeses.
+- The Sphinx does this in the final book in Fablehaven, after having Seth in his clutches, he actually tells him that his victory is so assured, he'd like to have one honest conversation with one of his respected nemeses.
 He then goes on to explain in detail his origins, his source of power (and weaknesses thereof) and all the other things that usually pertain to this trope.
 He then has Seth sent to his dungeon, and, for the most part, doesn't really suffer any consequences from this particular discussion.

-Becomes a plot point in the third book of Mistborn, when the Big Bad, a certified Eldritch Abomination, manifests to the heroine for no other reason than to gloat, but she can't figure out what he's getting out of it.
+- Becomes a plot point in the third book of Mistborn, when the Big Bad, a certified Eldritch Abomination, manifests to the heroine for no other reason than to gloat, but she can't figure out what he's getting out of it.
 She then realizes that it's just to satisfy his ego- leading her to the correct conclusion that he's on some level human and fallible.

-Partially subverted in L. Neil Smith's The Venus Belt.
+- Partially subverted in L. Neil Smith's The Venus Belt.
 "I'd already had the cliche' interview with the head villain, and I still didn't know what the hell was going on."

-In the Paladin Of Shadows book Choosers of the Slain a rapist and murderer does this to a would-be victim, not knowing that she's wired.
+- In the Paladin of Shadows book Choosers of the Slain a rapist and murderer does this to a would-be victim, not knowing that she's wired.